Standard Terms & Conditions of Carriage

 (ii) the notification or confirmation was made at the first reasonable opportunity and in any event no later than 6 months after the invoice date.

-(m) The Company shall be entitled to at any time and from time to time to increase the Company's charges in the event that the Customer’s trading profile does not achieve the levels (if applicable) agreed upon account opening the Customer’s most recent agreed trading profile with the Company, or as otherwise agreed by both parties from time to time.
+(m) The Company shall be entitled to at any time and from time to time to increase the Company's charges in the event that the Customer’s trading profile does not achieve the levels (if applicable) agreed upon account opening.

 10. LIABILITY FOR LOSS AND DAMAGE AND DELAY

-(a) Subject to the provisions of this Condition 10 and Conditions 4, 11, 12, 13 and 14, the Company shall be liable for any physical loss of, or physical damage to, goods during transit (as defined in Condition 8, and storage (other than storage under Condition 8(c)(ii)), except to the extent that such loss or damage has arisen from or consists of:
+(a) Subject to the provisions of this Condition 10 and Conditions 4, 11, 12, 13 and 14, the Company will be liable for any physical loss of, or physical damage to, goods during transit (as defined in Condition 8), and storage (other than storage under Condition 8(c)(ii)) except to the extent that such loss or damage has arisen from or consists of:

-(ii) the Customer or Consignee not taking or accepting delivery within a reasonable time;
+(i) the Customer or the person receiving the goods not taking or accepting delivery within a reasonable time;

-(v) any act or omission of the Customer or owner of the goods or of the servants or agents of either;
+(v) any act or omission by the Customer or the owner of the goods or the servants or agents of either;

 (ix) defect of any equipment supplied by the Customer or the receiver of the goods or any negligence of the Customer’s servants or agents;

-(x) any force majeure event as detailed in Condition 18; or
+(xi) any force majeure event as detailed in Condition 19; or

 (b) For the avoidance of doubt, where the Consignment was not in transit or in storage (as defined in Condition 8) at the time of the loss and/or where the Consignment does not have a Scan Record showing that the goods were provided to the Company, then the Company shall not be liable for loss or damage to the goods.

-(d) Where the Customer selects a Service and the Company delivers any Consignment after the time envisaged by the selected Service, the Customer's sole and exclusive remedy for any losses (whether in contract, tort, negligence or otherwise and howsoever arising) shall, subject to Conditions 9(d), 11 and 12, be a reduction in the price payable to the Company so as to reflect the Service actually received.
+(c) Where the Customer selects a Service, and the Company delivers any Consignment after the time envisaged by the selected Service, the Customer’s sole and exclusive remedy for any losses (whether in contract, tort or negligence or otherwise and howsoever arising) shall, subject to Conditions 4, 9(e), 11, 12, 13 and 14, be a reduction in the price payable so as to reflect the Service actually received.

-(a) Subject to Conditions 4, 10, 12, 13 and 14 hereof and the other provisions of this Condition 11, the Company's liability (whether in contract, tort, conversion, negligence or otherwise and howsoever arising) for the loss of or damage to any goods or any delay or failure to deliver a Consignment and/or for any other matter (howsoever arising) arising in connection with a Consignment shall be limited to:
+(a) Subject to the provisions of this Condition 11 and Conditions 4, 10, 12, 13 and 14, the Company’s liability (whether in contract, tort, conversion, negligence or otherwise and howsoever arising) for the loss of or damage to any goods and/or for any other matter (howsoever arising) under or in connection with the Contract shall be limited to the lesser of:

 1. £12 per kg of gross weight lost or damaged up to a maximum of £1,000 per Consignment unless the Customer has purchased Extended Cover (as defined in Condition 12); or

-(ii) for Parcels (other than Expresspak 1, Expresspak 5 or Freight Items) carried under the following services (as defined in the Company’s tariff) within the United Kingdom:
+(ii) for Parcels and Shop Parcels (other than Expresspak 1, Expresspak 5 or Freight Items) under the following services (as defined in the Company’s tariff):

 1. 10.30 am,